 July 8, 2021

 Buttercream frosting is easily my favorite vegan cake frosting of all time.
 It has a rich flavor and a thick, creamy texture that just works well on almost any cake or cupcake.
-This recipe makes a vanilla buttercream which is perfect for a white frosting base, or for coloring in a variety of colors.
-The best thing about this recipe is how easy it is to make.
-With just a few ingredients and a stand mixer, you can have delicious vegan frosting in minutes.
+This recipe makes a vegan vanilla buttercream frosting which is perfect for a white frosting base, or for coloring in a variety of colors.
+The best part of this frosting recipe is how easy it is to make.
+With just a few simple ingredients and a stand mixer (or electric hand mixer), you can have delicious vegan frosting in minutes.

 The short answer is you should probably make more than you think you need.
 Leftover frosting can be frozen, so it's better to have extra than to run out in the middle of frosting.